sunyj/bizcal/README.md

 ## Holiday-aware

-Some exchanges (such as [SHFE](https://tsite.shfe.com.cn/eng/), [DCE](http://www.dce.com.cn/DCE/)) arrange trading hours according to holiday schedules.
-Bizcal handles not only business (opening) and non-business (closing) days, but also tells if a non-business day is a holiday.
+Certain exchanges, like [SHFE](https://tsite.shfe.com.cn/eng/) and [DCE](http://www.dce.com.cn/DCE/), adjust their trading hours based on holiday schedules.
+Bizcal not only identifies business (open) and non-business (closed) days but also specifies if a non-business day is a holiday.

 ## API Reference